One Book One County

-Past community reads include "Rocket Boys" by Homer Hickam, "The Art of Racing in the Rain" by Garth Stein, "Room" by Emma Donoghue, "The Reading Promise" by Alice Ozma, "The Bone Garden" by Tess Gerritsen, and "Where Am I Eating?
+Past community reads include "Rocket Boys" by Homer Hickam, "The Art of Racing in the Rain" by Garth Stein, "Room" by Emma Donoghue, "The Reading Promise" by Alice Ozma, "The Bone Garden" by Tess Gerritsen, "Where Am I Eating?
 An Adventure Through the Global Food Economy" by Kelsey Timmerman, and "The Adventures of Tom Sawyer" by Mark Twain .

 This program is presented by the Wells County Public Library with financial support from the Friends of the Library.